spsmith/spsmith.github.io/pages/VirtualBrain.md

 ![Audio Waveform script]({{'images/waveform_script.png' | absolute_url}})

-Designing tests for the Looking Glass display added an extra layer of complexity.

 ## Project Structure

 The overall project is organized among several scenes.
 Each brain system lives in its own scene.
 Additionally, each display platform has its own scene as well.
 These scenes can be loaded in combination, meaning that the same lesson can be used with any display platform without requiring any editing of the lesson scene itself.
 Custom scripts have been written so that when scenes are loaded and unloaded, the correct connections are made between the necessary Unity objects.